Diagram monoids and Graham-Houghton graphs: idempotents and generating sets of ideals: The partition monoid

 \section{The partition monoid}

 In the following sections, we will apply the general results of the previous sections to calculate the ranks and idempotent ranks for the proper two-sided ideals of the partition monoid, and several of its submonoids.
-In each case, we will also describe the (minimal) idempotent generating sets for the largest proper two-sided ideal, and also enumerate the minimal such generating sets for the partition and Jones monoids.
+In each case, we will also describe the (minimal) idempotent generating sets for the largest proper two-sided ideal, and also enumerate the minimal such generating sets for the partition and Jones monoids; a solution is not currently available for the latter problem with respect to the Brauer monoid (see Remark~\ref{rem:dn}).